 Helen studied harp in Wales with Ann Griffiths and music at Birmingham University (UK).
 In latter years, apart from her professional career with Palle Mikkelborg, her interest in early music and the Northern European folk tradition has inspired her to establish a duo with Poul Høxbro (flutes and percussion) and more recently a trio with Poul and well-known Norwegian musician, Gunnar Stubseid (hardanger fiddle).
 Helen has published several books of harp music and has featured on numerous recordings.
 Her solo CD Open the Door Softly was nominated for a Danish Music Award, and her most recent solo CD Chasing the Breeze was nominated for a Danish Radio Listener’s Prize.

-At the Nordic Harp Meeting 2016, Helen was teaching two workshops: One for harp beginners, and another one for advanced harp players that focused on tunes found in some of the 18th century Danish collections (Ålholm, Reventlow, von Bulow, Rasmus Storm) which fit well on the harp.
-Helen also talked about the treasure trove of harp music written by 18th/19th century harpists at the Royal Theatre in Copenhagen.
+At the Nordic Harp Meeting 2016, Helen taught two workshops: One for harp beginners, and another one for advanced harp players that focused on tunes found in some of the 18th century Danish collections (Ålholm, Reventlow, von Bulow, Rasmus Storm) which fit well on the harp.
 (Read more on Helen’s website)